SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 Data gets an overhaul in SpongeAPI 8, but the most impactful change to consider when migrating plugins is that custom data is now much simpler to use.
 In particular, there are two large changes as to how you implement custom data:

-- Data is now primarily driven by the :javadoc:`Key` system, rather than ``DataManipulator``s.
+- Data is now primarily driven by the :javadoc:`Key` system, rather than ``DataManipulators``.
 Keys can be created at any time and do not need to be registered.
 - Any data supplied to data holders using an unregistered key are transient - for example, if data is supplied to a player using an unregistered key and the player dies (so their player object is recreated) that data is lost.
 To